-- Each Programme shall be of thirty (30) credit hours including Thesis where total credits hours for course work are proportionally reduced. - a) In MS (Applied Linguistics) Programme a student may earn the degree by completing 24 credits in taught courses and 6 credits through Thesis. - (ii) There shall be two semesters in one calendar year, namely; Fall Semester and Spring Semester. - (iii) Wherever applicable and in order of merit of selection, each candidate shall have the option to enroll either in the Day or the Afternoon or the Evening or the Weekend programme - (iv) Any student enrolled in the Day / Afternoon programme may complete all requirements in three semesters (four semesters for students opting for Thesis; Thesis being compulsory in the Day programme) or within a maximum of eight semesters (Four Years) including withdrawal; if any. - (v) Any student enrolled in the Evening / Weekend programme may complete all requirements in minimum four semesters (for weekend minimum period being three semesters) or within maximum of eight semesters (Four Years) including withdrawal (Semester and Programme withdrawal); if any. - (vi) Those students desiring to pursue for PhD, or based on their personal preference/ motivation, if allowed by the concerned Chairperson, may opt for Thesis in place of two optional courses of 3 credit hours each.
+- (i) Each Programme shall be of thirty (30) credit hours including Thesis where total credits hours for course work are proportionally reduced. - (ii) There shall be two semesters in one calendar year, namely; Fall Semester and Spring Semester. - (iii) Wherever applicable and in order of merit of selection, each candidate shall have the option to enrol either in the Day or the Afternoon or the Evening or the Weekend programme. - (iv) Any student enrolled in the Day / Afternoon programme may complete all requirements in three semesters (Thesis being compulsory in the Day programme) or within a maximum of eight semesters (Four Years) including withdrawal; if any. - (v) Any student enrolled in the Evening programme may complete all requirements in minimum four semesters whereas for weekend programme minimum period shall be three semesters.
+In either case, the maximum of eight semesters (Four Years) will be allowed including withdrawal (Semester and Programme withdrawal); if any. - (vi) Those students desiring to pursue for PhD, or based on their personal preference/ motivation, if allowed by the concerned Chairperson, may opt for Thesis in place of two optional courses of 3 credit hours each.
 Thesis shall be administered as described in clause 6.4.